csfalcione/blazersh/README.md

 ## Installation

+This project depends on the `check` library (installation instructions <a href="https://libcheck.github.io/check/web/install.html">here</a>).

 Build with
 - `./configure`
 - `make`

-Optionally test with
+Optionally run tests with
 - `make check`

-If you're crazy enough to install onto your system (you'll likely have to prefix with `sudo`)
-- `make install`

-Undo your mistake with
+Finally, execute with
-- `make uninstall`
+- `./src/blazersh`